Manan-Sengar/CampusFlow/README.md

 - Campus and club provisioning are not self-service UI workflows; the current application operates on existing club data.
 - Selecting a recruitment applicant does not automatically create a membership or team assignment.
 - Attendance is intentionally manual, with no QR-code or check-in automation.
-- Email invitations, notifications, and reminders are outside the current sprint.
+- Email invitations, notifications, and reminders are outside the current release.
 - Expanded edit/archive lifecycle controls, automated tests, CI, observability, and accessibility audits would be natural next steps.

 ## Project status

-**Resume sprint complete and deployed.** Core membership, team, event, and recruitment workflows are implemented and manually verified in production.
-The repository is being maintained as a full-stack portfolio project; additional work is intentionally deferred beyond the current milestone.
+**Production MVP deployed**.
+Core membership, team, event, and recruitment workflows are implemented and manually verified in production.
+Future iterations can extend the platform with automated testing, notifications, richer lifecycle controls, and additional campus-level administration.